 Knives have always been a fascination for me.
 The first knives I made were as a kid in the 60’s and were made from old files and saw blades.
-The quality and craftsmanship have improved over the years, but the underlying concept of functionality has not.
+The quality and craftsmanship have improved over the years, but the underlying concept of ‘Affordable Functionality’ has not.
 Knives are meant to be carried and used daily, not set in a showcase because they were too expensive and too pretty to be used as the tool that they are.

 Each and every knife is hand crafted by me, one at a time.
 Each is a work of art and functionally.
 They are guaranteed for life (so long as it has not been abused and/or neglected).
 I have also handcraft the sheaths to go with them.

 I regard ‘Forging your own steel’ in the same way I regard ‘Casting your own bullets’ – it’s something you can get into if so inclined, but not necessary.
 There are dozens of companies out there who offer ‘Steel Blanks’ upon which a knife blade can be designed, shaped and cut.
 From these I choose only high quality steel to work with.
 My preference is exceptional edge retention over corrosion resistance because corrosion can be prevented with proper care and it can be remove if it occurs.
 However if a knife can not hold an edge, it is useless and ‘High Carbon Steel’ is my primary choice of medium to work with because of it’s ability to hold a truly wicked edge.
 But because some people can not be bothered with having to care for a knife, I do make knives of ‘High Carbon Stainless Steel’ as well.